chanikjo/chanikjo.github.io/_pages/projects.md

 <details>
 <summary><span style="font-size:12pt">Abstract </span> </summary>
 <span style="font-size:12.0pt"><span style="color:black">We find that consumption spreads through social networks via a "visibility bias" channel, consistent with the model of Han et al. (2023).
-Using county-level Facebook data and exogenous fracking-induced income shocks, we find that a 1% increase in a closely con- nected county’s consumption raises local spending by 0.35% in the following year.
-The effect is stronger for more socially connected households and for socially visible goods.
-Lacking a corresponding income boost, households respond by buying cheaper goods.
-This peer-induced spending strains household finances and increases local delinquency rates, underscoring how biased social observation can undermine financial stability. </span></span>
+Using county-level Facebook connectedness and exogenous fracking shocks, we show that a 1% increase in a closely linked county's consumption raises local spending by 0.35% next year.
+Heterogeneous effects-stronger among more socially connected households and for socially visible goods-indicate transmission through social observation instead of economic linkages.
+Without their own income gains, households respond by buying cheaper goods, and peer-induced spending increases delinquency rates, underscoring that biased social observation, rather than economic connectedness, undermines financial stability. </span></span>
 </details>